xlcnd/isbnlib/README.rst

   You can use ``vias.serial`` to make serial calls and ``vias.multi`` to use several cores.
 The default is ``vias.serial``.

-The exceptions raised by these methods can all be catched using ``ISBNLibDevException``.
+The exceptions raised by these methods can all be caught using ``ISBNLibDevException``.
-You **should't raise** this exception in your code, only raise the specific exceptions exposed in ``isbnlib.dev`` whose name ends in Error.
+You **shouldn't raise** this exception in your code, only raise the specific exceptions exposed in ``isbnlib.dev`` whose name ends in Error.